OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 **Discrimination**

 Discrimination is the ability to assign a higher risk to patients who will experience the outcome during the time at risk.
-The Receiver Operating Characteristics (ROC) is determined by plotting 1 – specificity on the x-axis and sensitivity on the y-axis at all possible thresholds.
+The Receiver Operating Characteristics (ROC) curve is created by plotting 1 – specificity on the x-axis and sensitivity on the y-axis at all possible thresholds.
 An example ROC plot is presented later in this chapter in Figure \@ref(fig:shinyROC).
 The area under the receiver operating characteristic curve (AUC) gives an overall measure of discrimination where a value of 0.5 corresponds to randomly assigning the risk and a value of 1 means perfect discrimination.
-In reality, most prediction models obtain AUCs between 0.6-0.8. \index{AUC} \index{ROC} \index{discrimination}
+Most published prediction model obtain AUCs between 0.6-0.8. \index{AUC} \index{ROC} \index{discrimination}

-For rare outcomes even a model with a high AUC may not be practical, because for every positive above a given threshold there could also be many negatives (i.e. the positive predictive value will be low).
-Depending on the severity of the outcome and cost (health risk and/or monetary) of some intervention, a high false positive rate may be impractical.
-When the outcome is rare another measure known as the area under the precision-recall curve (AUPRC) is therefore recommended.
-The AUPRC is the area under the line generated by plotting the sensitivity on the x-axis (also known as the recall) and the positive predictive value (also known as the precision) on the y-axis. \index{area under the precision-recall curve}

 The AUC provides a way to determine how different the predicted risk distributions are between the patients who experience the outcome during the time at risk and those who do not.
 If the AUC is high, then the distributions will be mostly disjointed, whereas when there is a lot of overlap, the AUC will be closer to 0.5, see Figure \@ref(fig:figuretheoryroctheory).